Do Go On - 207 - The Golden State Killer

 Yeah.

-Yeah, this categorical memory of anybody else who supports the saints.
+He has this categorical memory of anybody else who supports the Saints.

 That's nice.